itsmnsi/Basic-Banking-System/README.md

-# the-sparks-foundation
+# The Sparks Foundation
-Sparks Foundation Internship Project : Basic Banking System
+Sparks Foundation Internship Project Task 1: Basic Banking System
 A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
 A dummy user can also be created.

 Stack used -